antonycourtney/tabli/src/NOTES.md

 # TODO

-- Modal confirmation dialog before reverting a saved window
+X Modal confirmation dialog before reverting a saved window

 - Need a way to close a tab from the keyboard  (DEL?
 Shift-Del?
 Ctrl-Del? )

-- Need a button on top to link to help
+- Need a button on top to link to help (usage manual)

-- Need a basic quick reference Help page with keyboard shortcuts

-- Need an Introduction / Quick Start page

 ========= After 0.8.2: